-New Diagram Wizard 8 ×

 Select initial properties for the diagram.
-Color: Black and white (default) Gray Colors Bold Colors Pastels Navy Blue Blue Dodger Blue Indigo Dark Magenta Dark Violet Medium Purple
+Colors Bold Colors Pastels Navy Blue Blue Dodger Blue Indigo Dark Magenta Dark Violet FLOWCHART Medium Purple

-< Back Next > Cancel

 Color Scheme

 Choose a predefined initial color scheme (if available) and click Next.
 The colors are chosen to be attractive and clear when printed.
 The colors visible on your monitor can be darker or lighter than those that are printed, so it is possible for some color schemes to be less than ideal for the screen.
 Lighter color schemes are usually the best all around.
 The color scheme you choose will be remembered when you create future diagrams using the same template.